 Keyword tracking is one of the most underrated SEO strategies.

-As a result, the majority of the marketers simply ignore it.
+As a result, the majority of the SEOs and Marketers simply ignore it.

-However, tracking keyword rankings can significantly boost your SEO efforts and increase organic visits to your website.
+However, tracking keyword rankings can significantly contribute to your SEO efforts and increase organic visits to your website.

 To accomplish this task, you can use a keyword tracking tool such as SERPWatcher.